SeanLim2101/PiC-Code-Jax/README.md

 ### simulation_module.py

-Simulation function is called with arguments (steps per snapshot, total steps, ICs, ext_fields, dx,dt).
+Simulation function is called with arguments (steps per snapshot, total steps, ICs, ext_fields, dx,dt,BC_left,BC_right).
 For neatness, the arguments in simulation are wrapped into an initial conditions sequence containing 3 sequences, (box size, particle parameters, fields).
 Box size contains (Lx,Ly,Lz).
 Particle parameters contains (particle initial positions, velocities, qs, ms, q/ms, the number of pseudo electrons, and the particle weights).
 Fields contains (array of E-fields,array of B-fields). ext_fields also contains (array of E-fields,array of B-fields).

+BC_left and BC_right are integers determining the boundary conditions on the left and right.
+0 is periodic, 1 is reflective, 2 is destructive (WIP)

 It has 2 options to save data, either by returning a dictionary, or by saving into a set of csv files.
 This is specified with the argument write_to_file (default false)